jfo/hound.vim/README.md

 ```
 for quick access.

 This is a beta release.
 Please let me know of any bugs!
 There will be bugs!
+More docs and features and options to come.

 This plugin requires: